 That means seeing trees as living, growing beings, Brack says — not fixed in time, or immune to the stressors of living in harsh urban environments.

-Editor's note: The original version of this article incorrectly stated Somidh Saha co-authored the study on tree deaths in Karlsruhe, but the figure is actually based on data from the city council.
+This article has been updated.
+In an earlier version, this article incorrectly stated Somidh Saha co-authored the study on tree deaths in Karlsruhe, but the figure is actually based on data from the city council.